cdp1337/coreplus/docs/phpdoc-template.md

 ## PHPDoc Inline Documentation Template

 Use PHPDoc-style inline documentation for your code.
-Below is an example of a file header.
+Below is an example of a file header for a class.

     <?php
     /**